-10. What would you different if you would do it again?
+10. What would you do differently if you could do it again?

 "If I would do it again, I would seek advice from someone who knows Dutch or is familiar with the process of applying for the rent subsidy.
 This would have saved me much time and a lot of nerves."